sahib/timeq/README.md

 ### Why should I care about buckets?

 Most importantly: Only buckets are loaded which are being in use.
-This allows a very small footprint, especially if the push intput is already roughly sorted.
+This allows a very small footprint, especially if the push input is already roughly sorted.

 There are also some other reasons: